In a world where everyone’s bombarded with 4,000+ ads daily, what actually cuts through the noise? One word: referrals.

 Wrap-up

-Finish off with a thanks and a quick signature.
-Since you likely prompted them to want to keep referring (saying thanks, and mentioning rewards help with this), you can include a CTA that leads to your referral program page.
+End with one more thanks and a quick signature.
+Since you’ve now primed them to think about referring again, include a CTA leading to your referral program page.

 Referral thank you note template: Personal note (B2C #1)